BVNetwork/Newsletter/readme.md

 You also need to configure your mail sending domain for your Mailgun account, which is well described on your Mailgun account page.
 For testing purposes, you can use the sandbox domain that is created when you register your Mailgun account.

 ### Configuring SendGrid ###
-Add the following keys to the `<appSettings>` section in web.config to use Mailgun:
+Add the following keys to the `<appSettings>` section in web.config to use SendGrid:
 ```xml
 <add key="Newsletter.SenderType" value="BVNetwork.EPiSendMail.SendGrid.MailSenderSendGrid, BVNetwork.EPiSendMail.SendGrid" />
 ```